What Is MCT Oil? The Ultimate Guide to MCT Oil Supplements

 What is MCT oil made of?

-We’ve talked about “medium-chain” triglycerides, but what about short-chain triglycerides (SCTs) or long-chain triglycerides (LCTs)?
+How do medium-chain triglycerides compare to short-chain triglycerides (SCTs) or long-chain triglycerides (LCTs)?
 The chain refers to the triglyceride carbon atom chain, which is like a tail off the end of the molecule.

 Here’s a summary of the different types of MCTs: